inmanta/inmanta-core/docs/model_developers/modules.rst

 ========================
 In Inmanta all orchestration model code and related files, templates, plugins and resource handlers are packaged in a module.
 Modules can be defined in two different formats, the V1 format and the V2 format.
-The biggest difference between both formats is that V2 modules can be packaged into a Python package, while V1 modules cannot.
+The biggest difference between both formats is that all Python tools can run on V2 modules, because V2 modules are essentially Python packages.
 New modules should use the V2 module format.
 The following sections describe the directory layout of the V1 and the V2 module formats and their metadata files.

 V2 module format
 ################